HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 ### Installing Skills still in development

-Mycroft Skills Manager \(MSM\) is a command line tool used to add, manage and remove Skills on any Mycroft installation.
-It can install any Skill listed on the [Mycroft Skills Repository](https://github.com/MycroftAI/mycroft-skills) or from any Github repository.
+Chatterbox Skills Manager \(MSM\) is a command line tool used to add, manage and remove Skills on any Chatterbox installation.
+It can install any Skill listed on the [Chatterbox Skills Repository](https://github.com/ChatterboxAI/chatterbox-skills) or from any Github repository.

-{% page-ref page="../../skill-development/mycroft-skills-manager/" %}
+{% page-ref page="../../skill-development/chatterbox-skills-manager/" %}

 ### Creating a custom idle screen

 The idle screen \(also called a Home screen\) on the Mark II is fully customizable.
-The default screen is provided by the [Time Date Skill](https://github.com/MycroftAI/skill-date-time/blob/b5b7ded3149c1929b46c2e294fc6980325416cf6/__init__.py#L85) but you can create your own.
+The default screen is provided by the [Time Date Skill](https://github.com/ChatterboxAI/skill-date-time/blob/b5b7ded3149c1929b46c2e294fc6980325416cf6/__init__.py#L85) but you can create your own.

 Here we have a [simple example Skill](https://github.com/krisgesling/gez-homescreen-skill/) that allows the user to set their idle screen to be an image from a remote url through the Skill's settings.

 To switch between the available screens, pull down from the top of your screen to access the on device menu and select Additional Settings &gt; Homescreen.
 As new options are added to Skills they will automatically show up in this list.

-## Mycroft-Core Development
+## Chatterbox-Core Development

-Before making changes to `mycroft-core` on the Mark II Dev Kit it's recommended that you disable automatic updates in your [device settings](https://home.mycroft.ai/devices).
+Before making changes to `chatterbox-core` on the Mark II Dev Kit it's recommended that you disable automatic updates in your [device settings](https://home.chatterbox.ai/devices).

 To return to a production state, it is recommended that you flash a fresh image of the Mark II OS.

-Mycroft-core is installed at `/opt/mycroft/`
+Chatterbox-core is installed at `/opt/chatterbox/`

 ## FAQ

 ### How are updates handled?

-Automatic updates can be disabled or re-enabled from the [Device Settings in your Mycroft account](https://home.mycroft.ai/devices).
+Automatic updates can be disabled or re-enabled from the [Device Settings in your Chatterbox account](https://home.chatterbox.ai/devices).

 By default, your Mark II checks for updates on a regular basis.
 When an update is available, it will apply it after a preset delay.

 When requesting an update your device will fetch this directly from Pantacor’s servers.
-As we've always done, connections are initiated by the Mycroft Mark II.
+As we've always done, connections are initiated by the Chatterbox Mark II.
 The server cannot initiate a connection with a device.

 ### **Who are Pantacor?**

-The Mycroft Mark II uses [Pantacor](https://pantacor.com/) to provide system updates.
+The Chatterbox Mark II uses [Pantacor](https://pantacor.com/) to provide system updates.

-Mycroft has partnered with Pantacor to provide a comprehensive and robust software life-cycle management solution.
+Chatterbox has partnered with Pantacor to provide a comprehensive and robust software life-cycle management solution.
 It is an open source solution that uses container technologies to securely and reliably maintain edge services on Linux devices.

 For the Mark II this provides a very stable and resilient operating system and update service.
 If something goes wrong on your Mark II, the device will automatically roll back to a previously working state.